farbod2015/javascript/How Git Works.md

   Unpacking objects: 100% (47/47), done.
   ```

-* this is what `git cloen` did in the above example: it created an empty directory for the cookbook, and copied the `.git` directory from the GitHub project to this directory.
+* this is what `git clone` did in the above example: it created an empty directory for the cookbook, and copied the `.git` directory from the GitHub project to this directory.
 After copying these stuff, Git checked out the master branch to rebuild the files in the working area.

 * **Note:** Git copies over the objects in the object database, but it doesn't copy each and every file on the repository.
 For example, in recent versions of Git, `git clone` only copies one branch (the master branch).
 We need to use specific commands to work with the other branches on the remote repo.